Viscacha-Ecosystem/Viscacha-rs/README.md

 # viscacha-rs

 A high-performance job queue server written in Rust.
-Drop-in backend for the [viscacha Python SDK](https://pypi.org/project/viscacha/) — or use it standalone via its HTTP API.
+Drop-in backend for the [viscacha Python SDK](https://pypi.org/project/viscacha/), or use it standalone via its HTTP API.

-No broker.
-No Redis.
-No sidecar.
-One binary, one SQLite file.
+Zero broker, Redis, or sidecar.
+It is just one binary, and one SQLite file.

 ---

 ## Why

-The Python library runs jobs in-process, which is great for development and single-machine pipelines.
-When you need to scale workers across machines, add persistence that survives restarts, or hand jobs off to non-Python services, you need a server.
+The Python library runs jobs in-process, which is great for prototyping and single-machine pipelines.
+When you need to scale workers across machines, add persistence that survives restarts, or hand jobs off to non-Python services, you will need a server.

-`viscacha-rs` is that server.
+`viscacha-rs` is that server!
 It speaks the same HTTP protocol the Python SDK already knows, so switching is one line of code:

 ```python